-On the other hand, only 17% of marketers use print magazines and books.
+Then again, solely 17% of entrepreneurs use print magazines and books.

-That’s an opposite-strategy opportunity.
-Could you develop a print magazine for your audience?
-Given how few marketers do, your content would stand out.
+That’s an opposite-strategy alternative.
+May you develop a print journal on your viewers?
+Given how few entrepreneurs do, your content material would stand out.

-If print isn’t feasible, think about other lesser-used types, such as audio content (used by 33% of marketers), research reports (used by 30%), or livestreaming content (16%).
+If print isn’t possible, take into consideration different lesser-used sorts, comparable to audio content material (utilized by 33% of entrepreneurs), analysis studies (utilized by 30%), or livestreaming content material (16%).

-TIP: An opposite-thinking strategy for content formats doesn’t require you to abandon the original format.
-Look for ways to repurpose content planned for popular formats into less-used ones.
+TIP: An opposite-thinking technique for content material codecs doesn’t require you to desert the unique format.
+Search for methods to repurpose content material deliberate for widespread codecs into less-used ones.

-Your content competitors will only continue to grow in the months, decades, and years to come.
-The need to stand out and attract attention and interest from your audience never goes away.
+Your content material rivals will solely proceed to develop within the months, a long time, and years to return.
+The necessity to stand out and entice consideration and curiosity out of your viewers by no means goes away.

-With that in mind, adopting a Steven-Singer strategy for your content makes sense.
-And who knows?
-It might just be the ticket to results that everybody likes.
+With that in thoughts, adopting a Steven-Singer technique on your content material is sensible.
+And who is aware of?
+It would simply be the ticket to outcomes that everyone likes.